AbolfazlMahkam/Todo-List/README.md

 3. Effortless Task Deletion:

    * Simply drag tasks to the trash can icon to delete them.

-# CAPABILITIES

-Our To-Do List application boasts the following capabilities:

-* Add tasks to separate categories: To-Do, Doing, and Done.
-* Seamlessly drag and drop tasks between the three categories for better organization.
-* Effortlessly delete tasks by dragging them to the trash can icon.

 # 🌐 Technologies Used
 Front-End:

 For front-end development, we utilized a combination of the following technologies:

-    HTML, CSS, TailwindCSS, and JavaScript to ensure a responsive and user-friendly interface.
+   * HTML, CSS, TailwindCSS, and JavaScript to ensure a responsive and user-friendly interface.

 Back-End:

 The back-end of the application is powered by:

-    Node.js and the Express framework.
+   * Node.js and the Express framework.

-    EJS as the view engine to render dynamic web pages.
+   * EJS as the view engine to render dynamic web pages.

 Database:

 To manage and store data, we employed:

-    MongoDB, a NoSQL database that works perfectly with the Node.js environment.
+   * MongoDB, a NoSQL database that works perfectly with the Node.js environment.

 # FRONT-END TECHNOLOGIES